satish1901/Animal_detection/README.md

 This repository includes:

-A data visualizer for the B
+A data visualizer for the BIRDSAI dataset (AnimalsDataVisualizer.py)

+Our system (AnimalsNotebook.ipynb)

 # Requirements:
 For AnimalsDataVisualizer.py: